How to Audit and Revoke Former Employee Access Securely

 Shared credentials.
 Many small businesses rely on shared logins—one Gmail alias for the social media team, one Dropbox login everyone knows.
 Revoking one person's access requires changing the password for everyone, updating every device, and doing it at exactly the wrong time.
 So it gets delayed, then forgotten.

-No automatic trigger.
+No automated trigger.
 The access audit doesn't initiate itself.
 Whether a departure is planned or abrupt, someone has to start the checklist.
-In practice, that often doesn't happen.
+In practice, that often doesn't happen—because no system links HR departure events to IT deprovisioning.

-Unrevoked access allows former employees to view proprietary data, trigger password resets across connected services, and interact with client or financial records.
+Unrevoked access allows former employees to view proprietary data, trigger password resets, and interact with client or financial records.

 - Cloud storage houses client deliverables, contracts, financial records, and strategy documents.
 Someone with shared folder access can download the entire contents in minutes.

 - CRM systems contain your customer list, deal history, notes, and contact data.
-This is a competitive asset.
 A former employee who joins a competitor with that data is a material business risk.

 - Project management tools reveal active client engagements, timelines, and team capacity—proprietary operational information for any service business.